 - Booster classes/Yr 6 revision club, bananas, revision books

-- Pastoral/behaviour initiatives, ELSA support (Emotional Literacy Support Advisors)
+- Pastoral/behaviour initiatives, ELSA support (Emotional Literacy Support Assistants)

 To close the disadvantaged gap by addressing inequalities and raising the attainment of those children from low-income families through Outstanding Learning and Teaching and support.

 School Mile Cross Primary School

 Teacher with overall responsibility Mr Stuart Allen, Head Teacher

 Number of children 186 children out of 461

 Budget 2019-20 £250 080